dyninst/dyninst/docs/symtabAPI/developer/AddrLookup.h.rst

     of the libraries currently loaded in a process, which is then used to answer queries into this API.
 As the process runs more libraries may be loaded and unloaded, and this snapshot may become out of date.
-An AddressLookup’s view of a process can be updated by calling this function which causes it to examine the process for loaded and unloaded objects and update its data structures accordingly.
+An AddressLookup's view of a process can be updated by calling this function which causes it to examine the process for loaded and unloaded objects and update its data structures accordingly.